express-in-code-game/excode-design/project.md

     - should be possible to export tournament configuration as a file (code or data), so that it can be shared via github
     - ideally, there should be a way to export data from self-hosted events to have global data stats (but that's not a priority)
     - later would be awesome to create a new type of volunteer cluster (cloud), so that computers can be volunterily added and system could run decentralized
+- what programming language will this prject use ?
+    - clojure and/or clojurescript
+    - these are unmatched in terms of REPL, reach and features

 ## links